logzio/logz-docs/_source/user-guide/cloud-siem/siemplify.md

 ##### Investigate the indicator

 In our example, the playbook ran an action to extract the field `sourceHostName` from all logs.
 As a result, the playbook identified another `hostname` affected by the same hash indicator.
-The red color indicates that the new station was previously missed.
+The red color indicates that the new station is involved and was discovered by the playbook.

 ![Output example for the Logz.io incident hunting playbook for Siemplify](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siemplify-integration/playbook-output-example.png)